Visit Logged

 Be the first to comment!

-• Annual First Day Hike, Jan 1st, Dismal Swamp Welcome Center, AICW Alternate Route
+• Good News from Dismal Swamp Canal, AICW Alternate Route

 Set in beautiful Camden Count, NC, the Dismal Swamp Canal Welcome Center provides free dockage for cruisers' on the Dismal Swamp AICW Alternate Route

-The Dismal Swamp Route departs the southbound Waterway at MM 7.2.
+The Dismal Swamp Route departs the southbound Waterway at MM 7.2 and northbound via the Pasquatank River.
 Our thanks to Sarah Hill for this invitation from Dismal Swamp Welcome Center, A CRUISERS NET SPONSOR!

 Sarah